ashishsharmaiit/pickycamera/README.md

 Install Node JS on your system.
-On linux, do belo sudo apt update sudo apt install nodejs
+On linux, do below sudo apt update sudo apt install nodejs